-The newly renovated Historic Todd County Courthouse, built in 1835 and one of the oldest courthouses in the state, is located in the center of Elkton and is home to the Historic Courthouse Todd County Welcome Center.
+The Historic Todd County Courthouse, built in 1835 and one of the oldest courthouses in the state, is located in the center of Elkton and is home to the Historic Courthouse Todd County Welcome Center.
 Be sure to stop for a fresh cup of coffee, free maps and brochures about the area.
 (The Welcome Center is closed during the months of January and February.)

 The Elkton Historic District on Public Square boasts 20 buildings on the National Register of Historic Places, which are home to various local businesses, including a gift shops, antique stores, cafes and restaurants.
 There is access to free wireless internet on Public Square while you shop at Something Special, Sweet Caroline’s Boutique, or Prim and Proper.
-Or, while you are having lunch at Sisters Restaurant, Town Grill, El Torito Mexican Restaurant or have a scoop of ice cream from the L & R Soda Bar or one of our other unique restaurants and shops.
+Or, while you are having lunch at Sisters Restaurant, Town Grill, El Torito Mexican Restaurant or have a scoop of ice cream from the L&R Soda Shop or one of our other unique restaurants and shops.
 Visit the Elkton Business Listing Page for other unique places to shop and eat.